Oh be still my little Halloween heart. I’m completely smitten with this adorable crochet witch!

 R13: *sc in next 2 st, sc2tog.
 Repeat from * around (18 st)

-Insert safety eyes between rows 8 and 9, leaving 3 stitches in between the eyes.
+Insert safety eyes between round 8 and 9, leaving 3 stitches in between the eyes.
 Adjust stuffing and stuff the remainder of the head.

 R14: *sc in next st, sc2tog.
 Repeat from * around (12 st).
-Fasten off leaving a long strand for sewing.
+Fasten off leaving a long tail for sewing.

 With Shoe Color, make a magic ring